- Our Research

-The benefits of using of multi-disciplinary teams (MDTs) for the delivery of clinical care to cancer patients has been well-established.
-But the realisation of the benefits is being hampered by the inability to assess and visualise clinically relevant data in ways that aid MDTs to improve clinical decision making and the delivery of care.
+The benefits of multi-disciplinary teams (MDTs) for the delivery of clinical care to cancer patients have been well-established.
+But the realisation of these benefits is being hampered by the inability to assess and visualise clinically relevant data in ways that aid MDTs to improve clinical decision making and the delivery of care.

-A project supported by Sydney Health Partners is making important progress towards this by overcoming some technical and organisational barriers to bringing together data from disparate sources and visualising the information in a consumable format.
+The Sydney West Translational Cancer Research Centre (SW-TCRC), led by Professor Paul Harnett, funds a flagship program “Using Emerging Health Data to Impact on Patient Care”.
+As part of this flagship program, a project with support from both Sydney Health Partners and SW-TCRC is making important progress towards overcoming technical and organisational barriers to bringing together data from disparate sources and visualising the information in a consumable format.

 Clinically relevant sets of Quality Indicators (QIs) have been identified through a multi-site prioritisation process, online survey and consultation with the project’s breast and lung cancer working groups.

-“In contrast to the traditional approach to quality indicators - which are developed at a Federal or State level - we wanted to develop QIs that clinicians care about and enable them reflect on practice behaviour, thereby changing the way care that is delivered to the patient.”
+“In contrast to the traditional approach to quality indicators - which are developed at a Federal or State level - we wanted to develop QIs that clinicians care about, and enable them reflect on practice behaviour, thereby changing the way care is delivered to the patient.”

 Candice Donnelly says that despite the hurdles, working closely with information technology and business analytics teams have made the outcomes worthwhile and sustainable.

 “The dashboard allows MDTs to compare their quality measures with similar teams at two different hospitals within WSLHD,” she said.